Justin-Sniesak/Justin-Sniesak/README.md

-This is my GitHub I will be maintaining as time allows, both for projects I have completed, and projects that I will be starting.
-Most will be not very lengthy, but some will be on-going based on some ideas I have, and will continue to grow as I test ideas I have and confirm they work.
-They will be encompassing Python (And Flask - Ongoing), AWS, Kubernetes (On-going), Docker, ArgoCD, Datadog, Promethius, Linux, Jenkins, Tensorflow (On-going), Ansible, Terraform and anything else I start digging into.
-I love learning, K8, containers, and both writing and debuggingcode, so I will be building this out as time allows going forward.
-Thanks for checking this out, and come back regularly as I will be as active as I am able to, and will be growing things as I am able to.
+I will be maintaining as time allows, for professional projects I have completed, and projects that I will be starting.
+Some will be on-going based on ideas that I have, and will continue to grow as I test and develop them.
+They will be encompassing the following tech stack:

+- Python (And Flask - Ongoing)
+- Kubernetes (On-going)
+- Tensorflow (On-going)
+- AWS
+- GCP
+- Docker
+- ArgoCD
+- Datadog
+- Promethius
+- Linux
+- Jenkins
+- Ansible
+- Terraform

+I greatly enjoy learning and always expanding my skills, so this list may expand over time.
+At this time I am currently pursuing my next oppertunity, specifically as a DevOps Engineer, Cloud Engineer, Senior Systems Engineer or a Senior Site Reliability Engineer, so the projects I have been working on and am planning on starting in the near term will be in support of those four roles.
+Thank you for visiting my GitHub, and please feel free to follow and check back often as I have multiple projects I look forward to working and sharing.